ad

-Tumco / Hedges / Ogilby
+Tumco - Hedges - Ogilby

 Driving Interstate 8 east of El Centro, California, after you pass through the Imperial Sand Hills, you can see off to the left a small group of mountains that appear dark brown.
 These mountains are known as the Cargo Muchacho Mountains.
 The mines in the Cargo Muchachos have been called the most hazardous in the Southwest.
 Cave-ins and fires were common.
 The miners, especially in the summer, found living conditions deplorable.
-The town where the miners and their families lived was originally know as Ogilby abd Hedges, then later changed to Tumco.
+The town where the miners and their families lived was originally known as Ogilby and Hedges, then later changed to Tumco.
+Because of the old mining activity, access to the area has been somewhat restricted.

-The Cargo Muchacho Mountains have an interesting future, as well a checkered past.
-Today, with the price of gold around $310 per ounce, gold is again being mined in the area, but they no longer tunnel down 1,000 feet for it.
+The Cargo Muchacho Mountains have an interesting future, as well as a checkered past.
+Today the price of gold is around $1,900.00 per ounce.
+Mining operations no longer tunnel down 1,000 feet or more.
 Now, they just remove chunks of the mountain, crush the ore and recover the gold.
-Because of old mining activity, access to the area has been somewhat restricted.

 Discovery of gold in the Cargo Muchacho Mining District is credited to a mule that strayed while members of a California-bound wagon train were camped near these mountains in 1862.
 When the mule was later found in the foothills, one sharp-eyed man picked up a nugget at the spot.
 A few pieces of float were found, which were traced to quartz ledges.